markbrennand/force-framework/source/injection/README.md

 * Action: ASYNC
 * Implementation: AccountClasses.AsyncAccountManager

-Run _HasWiring.action('Joe Bloggs')_ from Anonymous APEX.
+Run _HasWiring.action('Joe Bloggs')_ from Anonymous Apex.
 You should no longer see the DEBUG message recording a non-existent binding.
 And an _Account_ named _Joe Bloggs_ should have been added to the org.

 To check the _Account_ was added asynchronously, go to _Setup > Apex Jobs_ and confirm a _Queueable_